Get Up, Get into It, Get Involved

 "Get Up, Get into It, Get Involved" is a funk song recorded by James Brown.
 It was released as a two-part single in 1970 and charted #4 R&B and #34 Pop.
 It features backing vocals by Bobby Byrd, who shared writing credit for the song with Brown and Ron Lenhoff.
 This was one of several songs by Brown with an upfront social message.

-The song first received an album release on the 1973 official James Brown compilation album Soul Classics, Vol. II.
+The unedited version appears on the 1996 compilation Funk Power 1970: A Brand New Thang.
 Live performances of the song appear on the albums Revolution of the Mind (1971) and Love Power Peace (1992; recorded 1971).

-Performers included drummer Clyde Stubblefield and guitarist Catfish Collins.
+Performers included drummer Clyde Stubblefield, Bootsy Collins, and his brother, guitarist Catfish Collins.